 - Potential for repeat treatments if necessary

-The personalized treatment involves collecting the patient's blood cells, processing them in laboratory conditions to create cancer-fighting dendritic cells, and then reintroducing them through vaccination.
-The treatment creates lasting immune memory against prostate cancer.
+The personalized treatment involves a few steps.
+These are collecting the patient's blood cells, processing them in a laboratory to create cancer-fighting dendritic cells, and reintroducing them through vaccination.
+The body learns.
+Immune memory forms.
+The attack becomes self-sustaining.

 Clinical advantages of this prostate cancer immunotherapy in Germany include: